Public Benefit Rules & FAQ

-- Department of Human Services (Rules governing Food Stamps, Colorado Works and Trails Registry cases among others) 2 CCR 500 and 9 CCR 2500
+- Department of Human Services Rules governing food assistance, Colorado Works and Trails Registry cases among others 2 CCR 500 and 9 CCR 2500

-- Department of Health Care Policy and Financing ("HCPF") (Rules governing Medicaid, Medicaid Long-Term Care and Medicaid Provider cases) 8 CCR 1305 and 10 CCR 2500
+- Department of Health Care Policy and Financing ("HCPF") Rules governing Health First Colorado (Medicaid), Long-Term Care and provider cases 8 CCR 1305 and 10 CCR 2500

 Complete the Request for State Level Hearing Form or you may right us a letter with the following information:

 - Whether you will have another person represent you and if so their contact information (name, address and telephone number)